-POSITION SERVICE / BUSINESS UNIT Property Manager (P01392) Property Services Procurement Manager (P00218) All Services (Goods & Services Only) Building Works Manager (P00191) Building Works Grounds & Engineering Works Manager (P01346) Environment Services Environmental Design Manager (P01146) Environmental Design Coastal Projects Manager (P00013) Coastal Group Coastal Engineering Team Leader (P00058) Coastal Group Principal Engineer (P00226) Engineering Design
+POSITION SERVICE / BUSINESS UNIT Property Manager (P01392) Property Services Senior Project Manager Property Services Procurement Manager (P00218) All Services (Goods & Services Only) Building Works Manager (P00191) Building Works Grounds & Engineering Works Environment Services Manager (P01346) Planning Policy Manager Planning & Transportation Coastal Engineering Manager Coastal Group Principal Engineer (P00226) Engineering Design

-4.A6 Inviting Suppliers / Contractors to provide a quote
+4.A6 Inviting Suppliers to provide a quote

-SO35 Once the suppliers / contractors have been selected (see paragraph B3.3.2) then the suppliers / contractors must be contacted to invite them to provide a quote.
-This can be done by email or written letter.
-The letter or email must include a specification, award criteria, the terms of the contract, a pricing schedule (if applicable) and a date by which the quote should be returned.
-The supplier / contractor must have adequate time to price and supply the quotation.
+SO35 Once the suppliers have been identified (see paragraph B3.3.2) then the suppliers must be contacted to invite them to provide a quote.
+This can be done manually by email or written letter or through the Electronic Procurement System including a specification, award criteria, the terms of the contract, a pricing schedule (if applicable) and a date by which the quote should be returned.
+The supplier must have adequate time to price and supply the quotation.
 As a guide it is suggested that two weeks is an adequate time period but this may vary depending on the nature of the procurement.